 After the ingredients are cooked and softened, the soup is then blended to create a surprisingly creamy texture.
+An immersion blender is super helpful here.
 I was honestly shocked by this since I hadn’t added even a drop of milk or cream yet.

-This recipe follows the classic process above and features crisp romaine, leeks, parsley and garlic, with a touch of dried coriander.
+This recipe follows the classic process and features crisp romaine, leeks, parsley, and garlic, with a touch of dried coriander.
 While some recipes use water as the base, I opted for chicken broth to maximize the flavor.

 - 2 large leeks